-The activity status of the proposed activity under both the RWSPN and pRPN is considered a discretionary activity - details of this conclusion are summarised in Table 5.
+The activity status of the proposed activity under both the RWSPN and pRPN is considered a discretionary activity - details of this conclusion are summarised in Table 4.

-Table 5.
-Summary of activity status against Regional Plan Provis ions. -- -------
+Table 4.
+Summary of activity status against Regional Plan Provisions.

-Plan Relevant Rules Comment RWSPN Rule 25.03.01 of the plan states that "The taking, use or diversion of groundwater from an aquifer, and any associated discharge of groundwater onto or into land or into water, which does not meet the requirements of the permitted, controlled or non-complying activity rules is a discretionary activity."
-In essence, the discretionary activity rule is for takes that are not for domestic or stock watering purposes (Rule 25(A)) and exceed the permitted activity thresholds (Rule 25.01.01) of a daily volume of 10 m3/d and instantaneous rate of 5 L/s per bore.
-Under this plan and until such time as the equivalent provisions within the Proposed Regional Plan for Northland (pRPN) are no longer contested, the proposed activity would be considered Discretionary Activity. pRPN Rule C.5.1.10 states that the taking and use of fresh water is a discretionary activity unless it is one of the following: a permitted activity under C.5.1.1 'Minor takes - permitted activity', or a permitted activity under C.5.1.2 'Temporary take for road construction or maintenance - permitted activity', or a permitted activity under C.5.1.3 'Water take from an off-stream dam - permitted activity', or a permitted activity under C.5.1.4 'Water take from an artificial watercourse - permitted activity', or a permitted activity under C.5.1.5 'Water take associated with bore development, bore testing or dewatering - permitted activity', or a controlled activity under C.5.1.6 'Replacement water permits for registered drinking water supplies - controlled activity', or The proposed groundwater take does not conform to any of the activities in listed in 1) to 10) above, and as indicated in the following Section 3.3.3 does not exceed an allocation limit, therefore the proposed activity constitutes a Discretionary Activity under the pRPN.
+Plan Relevant Rules Comment RWSPN Rule 25.03.01 of the plan states that "The taking, use or diversion of groundwater from an aquifer, and any associated discharge of groundwater onto or into land or into water, which does not meet the requirements of the permitted, controlled or non-complying activity rules is a discretionary activity.
+In essence, the discretionary activity rule is for takes that are not for domestic or stock watering purposes (Rule 25(A)) and exceed the permitted activity thresholds (Rule 25.01.01) of a daily volume of 10 m3/d and instantaneous rate of 5 L/s per bore. pRPN Rule C.5.1.10 states that the taking and use of fresh water is a discretionary activity unless it is one of the following: a permitted activity under C.5.1.1 'Minor takes - permitted activity', or a permitted activity under C.5.1.2 'Temporary take for road construction or maintenance - permitted activity', or a permitted activity under C.5.1.3 'Water take from an off-stream dam - permitted activity', or a permitted activity under C.5.1.4 'Water take from an artificial watercourse - permitted activity', or a permitted activity under C.5.1.5 'Water take associated with bore development, bore testing or dewatering - permitted activity', or a controlled activity under C.5.1.6 'Replacement water permits for registered drinking water supplies - controlled activity', or a controlled activity under C.5.1.7 'Takes existing at the notification date of the plan - controlled activity', or The proposed groundwater take does not conform to any of the activities in listed in 1) to 10) above, and as indicated in the following Section 3.3.2 does not exceed an allocation limit, therefore the proposed activity constitutes a Discretionary Activity under the pRPN.